News and knowhow for farmers

 By Fredrique Achieng’

-A visit to Kenya Plant Health Inspectorate Service (KEPHIS) Mombasa inspired Luke Kimweli to try a new crop on his one acre farm in January 2016: a crop that is now earning him Sh840,000 per season from his farm in Emali, Kibwezi.
+A visit to Kenya Plant Health Inspectorate Service (KEPHIS) Mombasa inspired Luke Kimweli to try a new crop on his one-acre farm in January 2016: a crop that is now earning him Sh840,000 per season from his farm in Emali, Kibwezi.
 But, within five years, that same crop should be earning him Sh5m a year for the next 40 to 50 years.

-Starting out, Luke bought 80 seedlings at a cost of Sh50 per seedling from KEPHIS.
+Starting, Luke bought 80 seedlings at a cost of Sh50 per seedling from KEPHIS.

 Related News: Bud-grafting cuts tamarind (mkwaju) maturity period by eight years

-Although he is yet to see the full benefits of his trees, since it has only been four years of farming, Luke has been able to harvest from the young trees at least 30 kilos of fruit per tree per year.
+Although he has yet to see the full benefits of his trees, since it has only been four years of farming, Luke has been able to harvest from the young trees at least 30 kilos of fruit per tree per year.

 His gains will rise much further, since while a young tree yields 20kg to 30kg of fruit, a full-grown tree yields about 150kg to 200kg of fruit per tree per year, according to KEPHIS.